ga-wdi-boston/wdi_7_jquery_demo_spotify_ajax/README.md

 	__THIS WILL BRING YOUR FEATURE BRANCH UP TO DATE__

 	```
-		# In the topic/feature branch
+		# When your in the topic/feature branch

+		# Switch to the master branch
 		git checkout master

 		# Sync local master with remote master